-Ancient Egyptians used papyrus soaked in milk for surgical dressing and molded metal mirror cases to store mirrors.
-The first mummies were actually buried with their worldly possessions, including some personal grooming tools like tweezers made from bone or copper; cases for stone razors; bottles for kohl eyeliner; clamshells containing rouge.
-According to some scholars, these grave goods prove that ancient Egyptians practiced facial reconstruction surgery on the dead because a person’s bones could not open a cosmetic case.
-But there is no evidence so far that they ever attempted such a procedure on a living person.
+Ancient Egyptians used papyrus soaked in milk for surgical dressing and moulded metal mirror cases to store mirrors.
+The first mummies were buried with worldly possessions, including personal grooming tools like tweezers made from bone or copper, cases for stone razors, bottles for kohl eyeliner, and clamshells containing rouge.
+According to some scholars, these grave goods prove that ancient Egyptians practised facial reconstruction surgery on the dead because a person’s bones could not open a cosmetic case.
+But there is no evidence that they ever attempted such a procedure on a living person.

 The ancient Greeks were the first to extract healthy teeth instead of simply pulling them out.
 They tried other surgical procedures too, but these earliest attempts at plastic surgery were not particularly successful.

-Athenaeus wrote that Greek general Scipio Africanus (236-183 BC) had an ulcer on his leg that was treated by cutting away healthy flesh and while stitching up the wound applied crushed leaves of certain plants to promote healing.
-Some scholars hypothesize that this method may have been inspired by Carthaginian physician Hanno who experimented with different types of leaves in order to heal soldiers.
-But it is generally accepted among historians that Scipio probably did not receive anything beyond emergency care because there is no record found so far of Romans performing any kind of facial surgery.
+Athenaeus wrote that Greek general Scipio Africanus (236-183 BC) had an ulcer on his leg that was treated by cutting away healthy flesh and, while stitching up the wound, applied crushed leaves of certain plants to promote healing.
+Some scholars hypothesize that this method may have been inspired by Carthaginian physician Hanno who experimented with different types of leaves to heal soldiers.
+But it is generally accepted among historians that Scipio probably did not receive anything beyond emergency care because there is no record found so far of Romans performing any facial surgery.

-The first successful reconstructive plastic surgeries were performed by an Indian surgeon Sushruta in the 6th century BC, who is considered the father of Indian medicine and one of Time magazine’s “Asian heroes” (April 18th, 2010 issue).
+The first successful reconstructive plastic surgeries were performed by an Indian surgeon Sushruta in the 6th century BC, considered the father of Indian medicine and one of Time magazine’s “Asian Heroes” (April 18th, 2010 issue).
 He and his students did not experiment with transplantation but used animal skin to repair noses amputated as punishment for crimes such as adultery.

-The ancient Chinese introduced wooden pegs into patients’ heads in order to keep their skulls straight after healing from injuries such as fractures or head wounds .
+The ancient Chinese introduced wooden pegs into patients’ heads to keep their skulls straight after healing from injuries such as fractures or head wounds.
 They also wrapped infants’ heads tightly with bandages at a very young age to reshape their skulls.
-But this rather barbaric procedure was abandoned in the early century when X-ray imaging was developed because it was found that head bandages used in one place to reshape the skull cause an abnormal growth elsewhere.
+But this rather barbaric procedure was abandoned in the early century when X-ray imaging was developed because it was found that head bandages used in one place to reshape the skull cause abnormal growth elsewhere.

 The first known account of plastic surgery was recorded by the Greek historian Herodotus (c.
 484-430 BC), who writes about how Egyptian ruler Necho treated a man with a paralyzed arm by cutting into the flesh and fixing the bones back into their original position.
-At this point, there are no reliable reports of successful facial repair surgeries performed on living people, but it is believed that Egyptians were able to successfully reconstruct noses lost as punishment for crimes such as adultery.
+At this point, there are no reliable reports of successful facial repair surgeries performed on living people.
+Still, it is believed that Egyptians successfully reconstructed noses lost as punishment for crimes such as adultery.

-During the same period in ancient Rome, surgeon Aulus Cornelius Celsus (25 BC-50 AD) included plastic surgery techniques in his encyclopedic medical work known as De Medicina (On medicine).
-He assumed that a person must be healthy or at least not suffer from severe injuries or diseases in order to receive surgical intervention.
+During the same period in ancient Rome, surgeon Aulus Cornelius Celsus (25 BC-50 AD) included plastic surgery techniques in his encyclopedic medical work called De Medicina (On medicine).
+He assumed that a person must be healthy or not suffer from severe injuries or diseases to receive surgical intervention.
 This assumption stands until the modern era.
 His clinical practice was based on four main principles: